 Thomas Fellmann (EcAMPA-I)

-SAC Commercial Ltd, Vera Eory (EcAMPA-III)
+SAC Commercial Ltd, Vera Eory (EcAMPA-III, EcAMPA-IV)

 The leading role of JRC staff in scenario design and interpretation should be stressed.
 JRC staff also contributed to technical achievements

 in terms of the original idea for mitigation handling (Ingo Huck) as well as significant refinements and extensions for the specification